jignesh13/googlecalendar/README.md

 Sample Google Calendar contains all the features that you find in other calendar app including Day view, Week view, Month Views, recent event, today event, easily navigation between monthview and calendarview and awesome design with all of this

-Make copy of the official Google Calendar app for your Android phone add some few feature
+Make copy of the official Google Calendar app design and implement monthview,dayview,schedule,weekview,3 dayview and much more

 • Different ways to view your calendar - Quickly switch between month, week and day view.